adrianapcsanchez/AFM-Data-treatment/README.md

   - 📂 **Folder-level automation** to process multiple JPK export files at once.
   - 🧼 Sheet name cleaning, dynamic column detection, and safety checks.

+- ✅ **Excel VBA Macros** for batch processing `.tsv` files exported from Bruker JPK:
+  -Automatically reads adhesion values labeled as `"Young Modulus [Pa]"`.
+  -📂 Batch processes .tsv files from a selected folder
+-  📉 Extracts Young’s Modulus [Pa] data and converts it to KPa
+ - Converts values to kiloPascal (kPa).
+-  📊 Automatically calculates:
+      -Average
+      -Median
+      -Population standard deviation
+-📈 Compiles all results into a centralized Resume sheet -💾 Prompts user to save the final compiled .xlsx file

 - ✅ **New adds coming soon**

 ## 🧪 About AFM and Bruker JPK